Vassals of the Kingdom of Jerusalem: Lordship of Toron

+Toron itself had a sub-vassal, the Lordship of Maron.

+Lordship of Maron

+Not much is known about the Lordship of Maron.
+It was given in 1229 to the Teutonic Knights in exchange for their claims on Toron.

 Lordship of Sidon

 The cities of Sidon (Saete/Sagette) and Caesarea Maritima (Caesarea) were captured by the Crusaders between 1101 and 1110.
 A noblemen Eustace I Grenier, a trussed advisor of Baldwin I of Jerusalem, was granted the lordship of both cities.
 He founded a dynasty that ruled until the 1260s when they were lost to the conquering Mongols and Mamluks.

 Lords of Sidon

 Sidon became part of the Kingdom of Jerusalem following the siege of Sidon in 1110.
 The lords of Sidon were: